To view videos you may need:

 playing on its own.

-To view handouts you need:
+To view handouts you may need:

-the right to download a free
+the right to get a free copy of Adobe

 Still Have Problems?